Submission guidelines

 The paper itself, fully complying with the style guidelines below;

-Summary and keywords again (a maximum of 7, not repeating words/terms included in the title) in English for a paper in Bulgarian and vice versa.
+Summary in English for a paper in Bulgarian and vice versa.

 1. GENERAL GUIDELINES

-Length: not less than 18,000 and not more than 45 000 characters (including spaces), incl. the abstract, summary, keywords, footnotes, references, filmography (if any), addenda;
+Length: not less than 18,000 and not more than 30,000 characters (including spaces), incl. the abstract, summary, keywords, footnotes, references, filmography (if any), and addenda;

 Papers should be submitted electronically in Microsoft Word format (doc/docx);

-Font: Both Cyrillic and Latin texts should be typed in 12-point Times New Roman;
+Font: Texts in both the Cyrillic and Latin alphabets should be typed in 12-point Times New Roman;

-Citation of Greek epigraphic and/or paleographic materials: Please, use Palatino Lino type font or another Unicode font, which contains all of the necessary signs.
+Citation of Greek epigraphic materials: Please use Palatino Linotype font or another Unicode font which contains all of the necessary signs.

-Citation of Cyrillic epigraphic and/or paleographic materials: please use Cyrillica Ochrid10U (the font can be downloaded from here) or BukyVede.
+Citation of Cyrillic epigraphic materials: please use Cyrillica Ochrid10U (the font can be downloaded from here).

-Illustrations/Figures: not more than 10, in jpg or tiff format (the minimum resolution is 300-600 dpi).
+Illustrations/Figures: not more than 10, in jpg or tiff format (the minimum resolution is 600 dpi).
 Figures should be submitted as separate files (1 file per figure) and not included in the manuscript text.
-The information about the figures/tables shall be given in Bulgarian and English and entered in a separate list, including of their provenance: book, journal, online (link), personal or public archives, etc. as well as copyright permissions or the right for free public use.
-Authors should clearly indicate the exact places of the illustrations in the text in brackets (Il.
-1/ Fig. 1).
+The information about the figures/tables shall be given in Bulgarian and English and entered in a separate list, including their provenance: book, journal, online (link), personal or public archives, etc., as well as copyright permissions or the right of free public use.
+Authors should clearly indicate the exact places of the illustrations in the text in brackets (Fig. 1)

 The provided list of figures/legends shall contain a description of each figure as follows: